This is a named option within the Psychology, MS.

 Undergraduate Credits Earned at Other Institutions or UW-Madison

 With program approval, no more than 3 credits of coursework numbered 300 or above from a UW–Madison undergraduate degree are allowed to transfer in fulfillment of the 6 credit elective course requirement.
+These credits are not allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above from UW- Madison.
 Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Credits from other undergraduate institutions will not be allowed to transfer.

 Credits Earned as a Professional Student at UW-Madison (Law, Medicine, Pharmacy, and Veterinary careers)